Call (888) 883-2483

 The appeals process can go through multiple stages, starting at your regional VA office and potentially moving to higher courts.
 An experienced attorney can help you navigate the appeals process, giving you guidance to help you make a strong case.

 A Better Disability Rating Can Change Your Life

 The VA gives a specific rating to any Veteran that qualifies to receive disability benefits.
 This rating directly corresponds to the amount of monthly compensation you will receive from the VA.
 Sometimes, the VA gives a disability rating that is lower than a Veteran deserves.
 If you end up with a rating that is too low, you can make an appeal with the help of an attorney.

 If you are a Veteran with a disability, getting the right rating from the VA is absolutely essential.
 Your disability can make it hard to work, socialize, and carry out everyday tasks, and it can be difficult to support yourself and your loved ones due to the effects of your condition.
 Getting financial support from the VA can be life-changing, helping you to get the stability that you need to take care of yourself and your family.

 Veterans Serving Veterans

-Berry Law Firm was founded by three-tour Vietnam veteran and lawyer John Stevens Berry in 1965.
-We have been representing veterans for decades.
+Berry Law Firm was founded by Vietnam Veteran and lawyer John Stevens Berry in 1965.
+We have been representing Veterans for decades.
 If you are fighting the VA for your disability benefits, we may be able to help.
 Contact us today.